Morinda citrifolia

 Morinda citrifolia is a fruit-bearing tree in the coffee family, Rubiaceae.
-There are over 100 names for this fruit across different regions, including great morinda, Indian mulberry, noni, beach mulberry, vomit fruit, awl tree, and cheesefruit.
+It is commonly known as noni or Indian mulberry, among many other names.

 Native to Southeast Asia and Australasia, the species was spread across the Pacific by Polynesian sailors.
 It is now cultivated throughout the tropics and is widely naturalised.

 The plant contains anthraquinones, which can be harmful to human health.
 Although the fresh fruit is edible, its pungent odour makes it worthwhile only as a famine food.
 It is also used in traditional medicine and processed into products such as juices.